TRIPTYCH - A WORK ON THE MOVE

 form 1 dives into a dimension between the underwater world and limitless OUTER space...

 ARCHAIC /ELEMENTAL/ ENERGETIC PULSES/ MYTHOLOGIC & COSMOGONIC AURa/SHIMMER/ EMERALD GREEN/AMBER/ WONDER/ ETHER

-2. Form 1 introduces a threat contradicting the Mother’s vision.
+FORM 1 introduces a threat contradicting the Mother’s vision.
 RAY’s empowering aura as an archetype, symbolic of wealth garnered from the need for tentacular power.
-In the present story his overbearing presence is linked to plastic in all its toxicity.
+His overbearing presence is linked to plastic in all its toxicity.

-2) BRINGING YOU BACK TO THE SURFACE OF OUR HUMAN DIMENSION, THE FILM BEGINS ...
+FORM 2 - SHORT FILM BRINGING YOU BACK TO THE SURFACE OF OUR HUMAN DIMENSION..

 Metamorphosis.
 Phantasmagory.
 Ambivalence of perceptions.
 Telluric forces.
 Unpredictable clash of dimensions.
 A cinematographic work of sensations.

 THE FANTASTIC MIXES WITH THE REALITY OF THE CHARACTERS